JudePotter/Emulator-JudePotter/README.md

 # Emulator-JudePotter

-# The emulator is similar to computer architecture, with different ways computers are constructed.
+The emulator is similar to computer architecture, showing different ways computers are constructed.

-# We learnt the importance of flags in a CPU, how they are set, and what uses the flags have.
+We learnt the importance of flags in a CPU, how they are set, and what uses each flags has.

-# This code had a previous pre built format and it was our job to implement many things, allowing it to run
+This code had a previous pre built format and it was our job to implement flags, functions etc, allowing it to run smoothly.